Press Release

 ii)Since ALBM would now be a generic product, , stock exchanges desirous of implementing ALBM should obtain SEBI approval for:

-iv) The exchange must demonstrate that it has a well-designed software for margin computation and well established governance structures and administrative infrastructure for monitoring and enforcing the margining system.
+ii) The process of choosing the scrips in the ALBM list iii) Disclosure and transparency provisions relating to the aboveiii)Any exchange could introduce the ALBM if it satisfies the following conditions: iv) The exchange must demonstrate that it has a well-designed software for margin computation and well established governance structures and administrative infrastructure for monitoring and enforcing the margining system.
 If necessary, an inspection of the exchange would be carried out by SEBI to satisfy itself about the adequacy of its margining system.

 v)The exchange or its clearing corporation must be an approved intermediary under the stock lending scheme.